wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-send-an-sms-with-net-6-minimal-api.md

 ## Small is Beautiful

-Along with the usual `appsettings.json` your newly created project will be just one file, `Program.cs`, this is truly minimal, for an ASP.Net project at least.
+Along with the usual `appsettings.json`, your newly created project will be just one file, `Program.cs`.
+This is truly minimal, for an ASP.Net project at least.

 ![Solution Explorer](/content/blog/how-to-send-an-sms-with-net-6-minimal-api/min-project.png ".Net 6 Project")